 There’s a lot of technology at work in today’s commercial and institutional buildings, from energy efficient boilers to complex HVAC systems (heating, ventilation, air conditioning).
 Building systems require regular, skilled maintenance—mechanical and technical.
 That’s why building systems technicians are always in demand.
 It’s a job that requires good problem-solving skills and the ability to work independently or as part of a team.

-Building Systems Technician is a one-year certificate program offered at Saskatchewan Polytechnic, Regina campus.
-You’ll receive comprehensive training in maintaining, operating and repairing electrical, ventilation, refrigeration and water treatment systems.
+Building Systems Technician is a one-year certificate program offered at Saskatchewan Polytechnic, Regina Campus.
+You’ll receive comprehensive training in maintaining and operating electrical, ventilation, refrigeration and water treatment systems.

 Most courses include practical activities to develop your troubleshooting skills.
-You’ll also get hands-on experience with a boiler during a work experience in your second term.
+Time in a working facility will give students a real life experience during the second semester work placement.
 It’s a great way to use what you’ve learned in class and labs in a real-world setting.
 It’s also a way to develop contacts for possible future employment.

 Although First Aid and CPR are not admission or graduation requirements, many employers will require them prior to commencing your work experience; therefore, you are encouraged to obtain this certification prior to program commencement or as soon as possible after program commencement.